Ethnic Test via Video: Migrants in St. Petersburg to be Monitored via Street Cameras

 Currently, the number of surveillance cameras in St. Petersburg has reached 102,000.
 Of these, more than 48,000 are installed at the entrances to apartment buildings, 33,000 monitor places of mass gatherings, and about 6,500 are located at social infrastructure facilities.

 Earlier, a group of scientists from Russia and Uzbekistan created a neural network that can automatically recognize street scenes of violence in video recordings from surveillance cameras.
-The development is designed to improve the level of security in settlements and can be successfully integrated into the "Smart City" system.
+The development is designed to improve safety in populated areas and can be successfully integrated into the "Smart City" system.

 Russians were explained in detail how to detect surveillance through cameras